ABermo/cc26_project/README.md

 compared with the co-responding key in the array.
 If it is a match 1 point is added, off by 1, 0.5 is added and off by 2, 0.25.
 The drawing also changed slightly to display the correct answer to users, 0 represents a standard key, 1 is an active key, inputted by the user and 2 is the correct key in the array sequence.

+# What I am proud of in the assignment

+I'm proud that I was able to make the quiz work correctly, when starting this project I knew it would be possible but doubted whether or not I myself could do it.
+But with a lot of refractoring, making slight adjustions and just simply having patience I managed to get it working, which I am very proud of.

+# What I learned

+I learn more niche techniques in Godot, such as how to change scenes inside the game which was really interesting.
+I also learned about how important it is to keep my code structured, as when it came to me having to refractor it, I really struggled making changes to the unstructured sections.